Iceberg Connector#

 (5 rows)

-We can also rename the new column to location:
+We can also rename the new column to another name, address:

-ALTER TABLE ctas_nation RENAME COLUMN zipcode TO location;
+ALTER TABLE ctas_nation RENAME COLUMN zipcode TO address;

 DESCRIBE ctas_nation;